 1. shall immediately forward the RTP media packet to the controlling MCPTT function if the RTP packet is from an MCPTT client; and

-2. if an MBMS subchannel is not used for a conversation in the session the RTP media packets are associated with, shall immediately forward the RTP media packets to the MCPTT client if the RTP packet is from the controlling MCPTT function or the non-controlling MCPTT function.
+2. if an MBMS subchannel is not used for a conversation in the session the RTP media packets are associated with, shall immediately forward the RTP media packets to the MCPTT client if the RTP packet is from the controlling MCPTT function or the non-controlling MCPTT function and if the transmission status of the MCPTT client is not "stopped".

 3. if an MBMS subchannel is used for a conversation in the session the RTP media packets are associated with and if RTP media packets are received from the controlling MCPTT function or the non-controlling MCPTT function: